reqT/reqT/docs/lab1.md

         * Is it easy to be consistent?
 Discuss the difficulty of making consistent pairwise comparisons as the number of compared objects increase.
 Discuss if or how the risk of being consistent might depend on the prioritization criteria.
 Could/should the level of deviation be used as an indicator of the quality of the human judgment?

+        * *Optional*.
+Study the source code for ordinal-scale prioritization here: [ `doSolveConstraints()` in the file `MainWindow.scala`](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L486) and try to figure out what happens step-by-step.

-* Ratio-scale prioritization: the 100-dollar method
+* **Ratio-scale prioritization using the 100-dollar method**:

-    * Choose the template *"Prioritization 100$ method"* from the **Templates** menu.
-Study the code and try to figure out what it does.
+    * Choose the template *"Prioritization: 100$ test"* from the **Templates** menu.
+Study the model and explain what it means.

+    * Choose menu item *"100$-test Normalized Votes"* from the **Tools** menu to append a calculation of normalized resulting votes.
+Explain how the calculation is done.

+    * Do a similar 100$-test for you own features.

+    * Write down reflections on the result:
+      * Was it easy to assign ratio scale priorities?
+      * What are the pros and cons of 100$-test versus ration-scale prioritization?

+    * *Optional*.
+Study the source code for ratio-scale prioritization [in the `normalizedVotes` method here](https://github.com/reqT/reqT-lang/blob/main/src/main/scala/06-examples.scala#L304) called from [here](https://github.com/reqT/reqT/blob/4.x/src/main/scala/MainWindow.scala#L468) and try to figure out what happens step-by-step.
 Explain how the benefits values of each stakeholder are weighted together to normalized total benefit values.
-See what happens when you select the Tree root and press `Ctrl+Shift-I` or choose  *"Insert Scala model from Editor after node"* from the **Tree** menu.

-    * Adapt the script from the previous step to include fake estimations of benefits of features from your project from the viewpoint of two different stakeholders.
-Then insert a section with weighted benefits into your tree.

 ## Task 5 (Optional): Create a web page from your model